382 Little Collins Street

 Deep Learning has become more accessible over the last 12 months, driven by the availability of data and developments in computing power.
 Machines are now able to process data quickly enough to make the process worth the investment.

-Here we briefly explain what Deep Learning is, how it adds value to organisations, and how you can get started.
+Here we briefly explain how Deep Learning adds value to organisations and how you can get started.

 Deep Learning automates tasks involving the senses, training models to understand raw perceptual data such as images, video and audio.
 This allows us to automate tasks which were previously costly and time consuming for humans to perform, such as: